 It is vital, we believe, that the role of CDM Specialist is one that warrants in depth knowledge of the construction process, careful attention to detail, an ethos of assessment and recording of salient information and the desire to ensure that performance and quality are paramount.

-All these qualities exist within The Wilkins Safety Group in our daily work and add to our performance as CDM Specialists.
+All these qualities exist within The Wilkins Safety Group in our daily work and add to our performance as CDM Specialists and Consultants.